factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/configurationdata/README.md

 There are several problems with this approach.
 ### Specific problems in this example
 * **Only works for initial configuration**<br>
-In this example it would only work for the first start. (possible to work around but cumbersome)
+In this example it would only work for the first start. (possible to work-around but cumbersome)
 * **Data duplication**<br>
 The data is stored in currentFactory.json and in the property file.
-The configuration data is duplicated.
+The configuration data are duplicated.

 ### General problems with property files
 * **No validation**<br>